This seasonal guide to waterfalls recommends the best time of year and the

 Select Your Waterfall:

-Click on each State or Territory of Australia to find your next waterfall day trip or holiday destination, or
+Click on each country to find your next waterfall day trip or holiday destination, or

 alternatively search by map

-This is my compilation of waterfalls in Victoria, including three within the greater Melbourne area.
+This is my compilation of waterfalls in Australia, from the red rock escarpments on the Northern